 Auckland Orienteering Club (AOC) is a sporting club serving the orienteers of Auckland City, the largest city in New Zealand, with around 1.3 million people, lots of volcanoes (mostly dormant), two coasts (Tasman Sea, Pacific Ocean), and a lot of beaches.

 The primary purpose of an Orienteering Club (OC) is to organise orienteering events, navigation races on a specialised map.
 That means that one of an OC's major tasks is preparing and printing orienteering maps.
-AOC has around 160 members, a couple of dozen maps, and runs 20+ events each year.
+AOC has more than 300 members, a couple of dozen maps, and runs 30+ events each year.

 Our neighbouring clubs are NorthWest OC to the north and Counties-Manukau OC to the south.

 The Auckland Orienteering Club's logo is a stylised silhouette of One Tree Hill, Maungakiekie, an extinct volcanic cone and a prominent iconic landmark visible from most of Auckland City.
 It is indeed the place that Bono sang about - U2's song One Tree Hill was in memory of a New Zealander.

 The monument was raised early this century in "memory" of the Maori race.
 The lone pine tree, with its distinctive lean, stood on the hill for most of this century, despite multiple determined attempts to cut it down in the dead of night.
 In the end it was damaged beyond repair and was removed for safety reasons.
 The parkland surrounding One Tree Hill is one of the Auckland Orienteering Club's best-known maps.
 Many of our members first orienteered here, searching for controls among grand avenues of trees and ancient kumara storage pits on the terraces which ring the hill.
 Two orienteers were married on the Hill - they returned to the place they met to formalise the arrangement!